-Throughout the course of the next several months I provided hundreds of hours of pro-bono coaching through a project that I called ‘The People First Project.’
+Throughout the course of the next several months I provided hundreds of hours of pro-bono coaching through a project I called ‘The People First Project.’
 The idea was simple – coach and serve 100 people, add value to their lives, and if they wanted to keep working with me, make them an offer.
-I coached on everything from career change to entrepreneurship to running a side hustle.

 It wasn’t my initial intention, but the more I served people, the more they wanted to step up to support me.
 I was building social capital at a rapid pace.
-People who I looked up to in the entrepreneur space kept telling me, “Let me know how I can support you in the future.
+People who I looked up to kept telling me, “Let me know how I can support you in the future.
 Whatever you need, just ask.”

-By September ‘The People First Project’ was complete and I had coached 68 people during this time.
-As a result, 12 of those people were now full-time paying coaching clients.
+By September ‘The People First Project’ was complete and I had coached 68 people for free.
+As a result, 12 of those people became paying coaching clients.

 I was coaching them whenever and wherever they wanted.
 I was having so much fun that I hadn’t really put any boundaries in place.